 Family Information Networks and Discovery (FIND) provides access to information about past adoptions that are connected to Victoria.
 FIND also helps family members to make contact with each other.
 They also support Aboriginal and Torres Strait Islander people affected by adoption, wardship or other family separation.

 50 Lonsdale Street, Melbourne VIC 3000 PO Box 588 Collins Street West Melbourne VIC 3000

 VANISH – Victorian Adoption Network for Information and Self Help

 VANISH helps people with their search for relatives from whom hey have been separated from by adoption, state wardship and donor conception.
 They provide support and guidance throughout the search and contact process.

 1st Floor, 50 Howard Street, North Melbourne VIC 3051

 National Archives of Australia (Melbourne)

 The National Archives of Australia holds many government records about Indigenous Australians from Victoria, dating from the 1860s to the 1970s.
 The Bringing Them Home name index can help you find information about Indigenous family members in National Archives records.
+The index is not available for the public to search, but an archivist will do a search for you.
 Specialised help with accessing records in the National Archives’ Melbourne office is available from the Koorie Records Unit at the Public Record Office Victoria (see above).